paradime-io/paradime-dbt-movie-challenge/README.md

 5. [Conclusions](#conclusions)

 ## Introduction
-Explore my project for the _dbt™ data modeling challenge - Movie Edition_, Hosted by [Paradime](https://www.paradime.io/)!
-This project dives into the analysis and visualization of Movie and TV data!
+Welcome to my submission for the _dbt™ data modeling challenge - Movie Edition_, Hosted by [Paradime](https://www.paradime.io/)!
+In this project, I analyze and visualize data from various sources to uncover insights into the movie industry.
+Leveraging datasets from IMDB and TMDB, along with additional data extracted through the TMDB API, I explore trends, preferences, and patterns in movie popularity, temporal dynamics, and user ratings.

 ## Data Sources
 My analysis leverages four key data sets: